pabloEntropia/essentia-labs/_posts/2019-02-07-invertible-constant-q.md

 y = NSGIConstantQ(**params)(constantq, dcchannel, nfchannel)
 ```

 The algorithm generates three outputs: `constantq`, `dcchannel` and `nfchannel`.
-The reason for this is that the Constant-Q condition is held between the (`minFrequency`, `maxFrequency`) range, but the information in the DC and Nyquist channels is also required for a perfect reconstruction.
+The reason for this is that the Constant-Q condition is held between the (`minFrequency`, `maxFrequency`) range, but the information in the DC and Nyquist channels is also required for perfect reconstruction.
 We were able to run the analysis/synthesis process at 32x realtime on a 3.4GHz i5-3570 CPU.

 Let's evaluate the quality of the reconstructed signal in terms of SNR: